zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 ### CHTC Hardware and File System

-**Compute nodes:** The CHTC has an extensive set of compute nodes that can be accessed for free.
+The CHTC has an extensive set of **compute nodes** that can be accessed for free.
 To establish priority access for certain pipelines, our lab has secured a dedicated node that can be accessed using a designated flag.

   - Typical nodes: 20 cores, 128 GB RAM
   - [High-memory nodes](http://chtc.cs.wisc.edu/high-memory-jobs.shtml): e.g., 80 cores, 4 TB RAM
   - Dedicated lab node: 40 cores, 512 GB RAM, 3.8 TB HD

-**Submit nodes:** Jobs on the CHTC are deployed from submit nodes.
+Jobs on the CHTC are deployed from **submit nodes**.
 You can `ssh` into your assigned submit node to run and monitor jobs using your UW net-id and password.

   	ssh {net-id}@submit3.chtc.wisc.edu

-**File System:** The CHTC does not make use of a shared file system, but you can request the storage you need for any given job.
-Each net-id will be associated with a `home` folder, where you will manage your job submission scripts (.sub and .sh files).
+The CHTC does not use a shared file system, but you can request the storage you need for any given job.
+Each net-id will be associated with a `home` folder, where you will manage your job submission scripts.
 Each net-id will also be associated with a `staging` folder, for transfer of input files into the CHTC system and transfer of output files out of the CHTC system.

 ```
 /